41 Inches Converted To Cm

 Q: Is the conversion factor 2.54 exact?

 A: While 2.54 is the commonly used and widely accepted approximation, the actual conversion factor is slightly more complex due to variations in historical definitions of the inch and the meter.
-However, for most practical purposes, 2.54 is sufficiently accurate.
+On the flip side, for most practical purposes, 2.54 is sufficiently accurate.

 Q: Why are there different units of measurement?